x-team/golang-peer-learning/README.md

 ### Rebuilding the Application

-After performing changes in the code you can single run the `task rebuild` command and it will rebuild the Go API docker container with the latest changes.
+After performing changes in the code you can run the `task rebuild` command and it will rebuild the Go API docker container with the latest changes.